The Impossible Garden

 Cathy believes this exhibition has encouraged greater public understanding about the many processes involved in “seeing”, because families tell her that lack of understanding is often a barrier to getting support for children with many kinds of visual impairment.

 Well-known for the Museum of the Moon and street pianos artwork Play Me I’m Yours, Luke Jerram said: “As someone who is red-green colour blind, I’m fascinated by the processes of visual perception.
 Over the years, many of my artworks have explored the processes and limitations of vision.
 The Impossible Garden has allowed me to test new ideas and share my findings with the public.”

 Professor David Bull, Director of Bristol Vision Institute, added: “The collaboration with Luke is a fantastic opportunity for us to explore the power of visual illusions.
 Understanding how they work can tell us a lot about the properties and limitations of our visual system.”

-Luke Jerram will give this year’s Richard Gregory Memorial Lecture, “Exploring the Edges of Perception”.
+Luke Jerram presented the 2018 Richard Gregory Memorial Lecture, “Exploring the Edges of Perception”.

-Taking place on Tuesday 13th November, 6pm, this annual lecture, is held in memory of Professor Richard Gregory, the inspiration behind the formation of Bristol Vision Institute.
+Taking place in November, this annual lecture, is held in memory of Professor Richard Gregory, the inspiration behind the formation of Bristol Vision Institute.

 Luke’s first artwork “Retinal Memory Volume” was inspired by Richard Gregory’s book “Eye and Brain”.